Clinical Psychology Cultural and Social Psychology

-Comparison of Behavioral Problems in Primary School Children from Divorced and Intact Families in Iraq: A Cross-Sectional Study
+Behavioral Problems Differences in Primary School Children: A Comparison Between Divorced and Intact Families

 Behavioral Problems Aggression Hyperactivity Divorce Primary School Children